Policy last updated

 - Does the school have available space to accommodate the therapy?

-- Can the NDIS funded therapist and the school work together to share information and support the student to meet their goals?
+- Can the NDIS funded therapist and the school collaborate to share information and support the student to meet their goals?

 Anti-discrimination obligations

-- How will school supports and reasonable adjustments all continue regardless of the decision made?
+- Will school supports and reasonable adjustments continue regardless of the decision made?

 Charter of Human Rights